The answer to “How much do you want to make at your benefit auction?” should not be “As much as we can.”

 This step assumes two things:

-- You have invited people to your event who are there for your cause and have the capacity to spend some discretionary funds.
+- You have invited people who are there for your cause and can spend some discretionary funds.

 - You provide enough ways for them to spend their money at the event.